 Exceptions

 The CONSULTANT may occasionally be required to assist in the review of Drainage Connection Permit applications for Exceptions to the permit requirements in order to ensure the project complies with the exception criteria listed within Rule Chapter 14-86.003.
 This review shall be conducted within a timely manner using sufficient engineering data and engineering judgment to examine the amount of data, level of detail, and the methods used to satisfy the criteria and intent of the Drainage Connection Rule for an Exception.
-Exceptions will only be granted for applications which strictly comply with the criteria contained in Chapter 14-86.003(3) F.A.C.
+Exceptions will only be granted for applications which comply with the criteria contained in Chapter 14-86.003(3) F.A.C.

 Connection Permits Reviews